Moving Abroad

-A study abroad program or internship allows students to:
+A study abroad program or an internship abroad allows students to:

 • to expand their professional network internationally

-• gain professional experience and become more independent
+• to gain professional experience and become more independent

 • to discover other uses and skills